RS-SiyuanWang/Distubance-Regime/README.md

 Contents of folders:

-- Raw Codes: the workflow to generate disturbance cubes and carbon dynamic simulation models.
+- Raw Codes: the workflow of generate disturbance cubes and carbon dynamic simulation model.

 - Derived data: the statistics from the simulated biomass data.